bones-codes/the_colonel/README.md

 **From IRC:**

 If in channel, preface all commands with bot nickname and `:`, i.e. `bot-nickname: <command>`.
-In private messages or DCC sessions, commands should be passed with out prefix.
+In private messages or DCC sessions, commands should be passed without prefix.
 Use `help` to see the  available bot and root commands: `[nickname]: help`